redmix-run/redmix/docs/docs/graphql.md

 #### Customizing the Error Message

 But what if you still want to share an error message with client?
-Simply use one of [Redmix's GraphQL Errors](#Redmix-errors) and your custom message will be shared with your users.
+Simply use one of [Cedar's GraphQL Errors](#Cedar-errors) and your custom message will be shared with your users.

 #### Customizing the Default Error Message